Mater Dei is a Catholic, co-educational, college preparatory high school located in Santa Ana, California.

 - Alumni network of over 25,000 have pursued careers in medicine, law, technology, finance, government and ministry.

 - Active alumni association with online social networking through Facebook , Twitter, and Instagram.

 - Class reunions keep Monarchs connected to former classmates, faculty and their alma mater

 - Family events throughout the school year (the Family Mass & Pancake Breakfast, Father-Daughter Dance, Mother-Son Brunch, Grandparents Day and Marian Mass) unite the Mater Dei family in a spirit of faith while celebrating our bond

-- School publications Scarlet & Gray Magazine (bi-annually) and The Lumen (monthly) keep the MD family informed of events, activities and updates in the community
+- School publications Scarlet & Gray Magazine (bi-annually) and The Scarlet Scroll (student written, online monthly newspaper) keep the MD family informed of events, activities and updates in the community

 Mater Dei is committed to the health, safety, and welfare of all students, faculty, staff, and guests.
 An atmosphere of mutual love and respect exists at our school, while the disciplinary procedures address issues that may disrupt our school's commitment to family values.

 Mater Dei has adopted a zero tolerance policy for certain behaviors deemed a danger to our school community: Any student directly associated with or conspiring to bring a gun, gang, or drugs for sale onto the campus or to any Mater Dei function or activity will be subject to immediate expulsion.